KingCueio/Survival-Commands-in-IRPH/README.md

        - This command allows you to

  _____________________________________________________________________________________________________

-- Survival 1  VIP Commands
+  **Survival 1 Rank VIP Commands**
    - Titan Rank
         - /Nick
+          - This command allows you to nickname yourself into any words/phrase/letters/symbols.
-         - /Invsee
+        - /Invsee [IGN]
+          - This command allows you to check someone's inventory.
-         - /Realname
+        - /Realname [Nickname]
+          - This command allows you to know who's behind the nickname of the VIP.
         - /TpToggle
+          - This command allows you to toggle your teleportation request.
         - /Color
+          - This command allows you to get chat colors.
         - /Kit Titan
+          - This command allows you to get the kit of Titan.
    - Kronos Rank
         - /Nick
+          - This command allows you to nickname yourself into any words/phrase/letters/symbols.
-         - /Invsee
+        - /Invsee [IGN]
+          - This command allows you to check someone's inventory.
-         - /Realname
+        - /Realname [Nickname]
+          - This command allows you to know who's behind the nickname of the VIP.
         - /TpToggle
-         - /Color
+          - This command allows you to toggle your teleportation request.
-         - /Feed
+        - /Feed or /heal
-         - /Heal
+          - This command allows you to get full health in one go, but the cooldown is 1 minute.
-         - /Clear
+        - /Ci or /ClearInventory
+          - This command allows you to remove all items in your inventory.
-         - /Near
+        - /near
+          - This command allows you to lists all players who is/are near to you
         - /Kit Titan
+          - This command allows you to get the kit of Titan.
         - /Kit Kronos
+          - This command allows you to get the kit of Kronos.
    - Olympian Rank
         - /Nick
+          - This command allows you to nickname yourself into any words/phrase/letters/symbols.
-        - /Invsee
+        - /Invsee [IGN]
+          - This command allows you to check someone's inventory.
-        - /Realname
+        - /Realname [Nickname]
+          - This command allows you to know who's behind the nickname of the VIP.
         - /TpToggle
-        - /Color
+          - This command allows you to toggle your teleportation request.
-        - /Feed
+        - /Feed or /heal
-        - /Heal
+          - This command allows you to get full health in one go, but the cooldown is 1 minute.
-        - /Clear
+        - /Ci or /ClearInventory
+          - This command allows you to remove all items in your inventory.
-        - /Near
+        - /near
+          - This command allows you to lists all players who is/are near to you
-        - /fly
+        - /fly on/off
+          - This command allows you to enable and disable the flight command.
         - /fix
+          - This command allows you to fix or regenerate your durability of the item that you are holding.
         - /fix all
+          - This command allows you to fix all or regenerate all your duratibility in all of your inventory.
         - /Color (Can use the rainbow color chat)
+          - This command allows you to get chat colors.
         - /Kit Titan
+          - This command allows you to get the kit of Titan.
         - /Kit Kronos
+          - This command allows you to get the kit of Kronos.
         - /Kit Olympian
+          - This command allows you to get the kit of Olympian.

   _____________________________________________________________________________________________________

- - Survival 2 Rank VIP Commands
+  **Survival 2 Rank VIP Commands**
    - Imperial Rank
         - /Nick
+          - This command allows you to nickname yourself into any words/phrase/letters/symbols.
-         - /Invsee
+        - /Invsee [IGN]
+          - This command allows you to check someone's inventory.
-         - /Realname
+        - /Realname [Nickname]
+          - This command allows you to know who's behind the nickname of the VIP.
         - /TpToggle
+          - This command allows you to toggle your teleportation request.
         - /Color
+          - This command allows you to get chat colors.
         - /Kit Imperial
+          - This command allows you to get the kit of imperial that contains

    - ArchDuke Rank
         - /Nick
+          - This command allows you to nickname yourself into any words/phrase/letters/symbols.
-         - /Invsee
+        - /Invsee [IGN]
+          - This command allows you to check someone's inventory.
-         - /Realname
+        - /Realname [Nickname]
+          - This command allows you to know who's behind the nickname of the VIP.
         - /TpToggle
-         - /Color
+          - This command allows you to toggle your teleportation request.
-         - /Feed
+        - /Feed or /heal
-         - /Heal
+          - This command allows you to get full health in one go, but the cooldown is 1 minute.
-         - /Clear
+        - /Ci or /ClearInventory
+          - This command allows you to remove all items in your inventory.
-         - /Near
+        - /near
+          - This command allows you to lists all players who is/are near to you.
         - /Kit Imperial
+          - This command allows you to get the kit of Imperial.
-         - /Kit ArchDuke
+        - /Kit Archduke
+          - This command allows you to get the kit of Archduke.

    - GrandMaster Rank
         - /Nick
+          - This command allows you to nickname yourself into any words/phrase/letters/symbols.
-         - /Invsee
+        - /Invsee [IGN]
+          - This command allows you to check someone's inventory.
-         - /Realname
+        - /Realname [Nickname]
+          - This command allows you to know who's behind the nickname of the VIP.
         - /TpToggle
-         - /Color
+          - This command allows you to toggle your teleportation request.
-         - /Feed
+        - /Feed or /heal
-         - /Heal
+          - This command allows you to get full health in one go, but the cooldown is 1 minute.
-         - /Clear
+        - /Ci or /ClearInventory
+          - This command allows you to remove all items in your inventory.
-         - /Near
+        - /near
+          - This command allows you to lists all players who is/are near to you
-         - /fly
+        - /fly on/off
+          - This command allows you to enable and disable the flight command.
         - /fix
+          - This command allows you to fix or regenerate your durability of the item that you are holding.
         - /fix all
+          - This command allows you to fix all or regenerate all your duratibility in all of your inventory.
         - /Color (Can use the rainbow color chat)
+          - This command allows you to get chat colors.
         - /Kit Imperial
+          - This command allows you to get the kit of Imperial.
-         - /Kit ArchDuke
+        - /Kit Archduke
+          - This command allows you to get the kit of Archduke.
-         - /Kit GrandMaster
+        - /Kit Grandmaster
+          - This command allows you to get the kit of Grandmaster.